 Try to create the feel of rooms within a room, by invisibly dividing your living area into key spaces to accommodate separate living, work, and sleeping zones, unified by a consistent color palette and flooring throughout.
 Consider storage systems with pull down beds in small studios, to make the most of your living space during the day, while larger spaces will benefit from a sliding door system to divide living and sleeping zones.

-Be inspired by these small living room ideas, see: Small living room lighting ideas – enhance a compact space with a well-lit plan
+- Be inspired by these Small living room lighting ideas – enhance a compact space with a well-lit plan

 You’ve probably spent hours rearranging furniture in a frenzied attempt to make your small apartment or studio look larger, but in the back of your mind you know that unless you knock down the walls and rebuild the room from scratch, there’s just nothing you can do.